HexHive/dis-cover/README.md

   -c, --cpp             Compile C++ file under multiple scenarios and extract info from the given outputs
 ```

-`dis-cover` is in early development, it will probably not work yet on your own binaries.

 ## Still TODO

 - Check if objcopy and eu-unstrip exist before using them (priority: medium)